MigOpsRepos/credcheck/README.md

 This extension is developed based on the PostgreSQL's `check_password_hook` hook.

 This extension provides all the checks as configurable parameters.
 The default configuration settings, will not enforce any complex checks and will try to allow most of the credentials.
 By using `SET credcheck.<check-name> TO <some value>;` command, enforce new settings for the credential checks.
+The settings can only be changed by a superuser.

 ### [Installation](#installation)